The Magick Path of Tantra

 A galaxy of stars and a galaxy of Gods,

-A natural Cosmos with joys so delightful
+A natural Cosmos with joys so delightful,

 And natural laws in harmony blooming.